janickrohrbach/arthritis-net/README.md

 Automated bone erosion scoring for rheumatoid arthritis with deep convolutional neural networks

 ## About
-In fall 2017 I wrote a project thesis at the Zurich University of Applied Sciences, where I examined wheter bone erosion scores of patients with rheumatoid arthritis can be predicted wih deep convolutional neural networks.
+In fall 2017 I wrote a project thesis at the Zurich University of Applied Sciences, where I examined whether bone erosion scores of patients with rheumatoid arthritis can be predicted wih deep convolutional neural networks.
 The networks were trained on cropped x-ray images of left hands.
 The code in this repository was used to obtain the results in the thesis.

 The thesis can be found here: [/doc/project.pdf](../master/doc/project.pdf)